Harry Connick Jr.: Late 1990s: Jazz and Hope Floats

 For his 1997 release To See You, Connick recorded original love songs, touring the United States and Europe with a full symphony orchestra backing him and his piano in each city.
 As part of his tour, he played at the Nobel Peace Prize Concert in Oslo, Norway, with his final concert of that tour in Paris being recorded for a Valentine's Day special on PBS in 1998.
 He also continued his film career, starring in Excess Baggage (1997) opposite Alicia Silverstone and Benicio del Toro.

-In May 1998, he had his first leading role in director Forest Whitaker's Hope Floats, with Sandra Bullock as his female lead.
-In 1999 he released Come By Me, his first album of big band music in eight years, and embarked on a world tour, visiting the United States, Europe, Japan and Australia.
+In May 1998, he had his first leading role in director Forest Whitaker's Hope Floats, with Sandra Bullock being the female lead.
+In 1999 he released Come By Me, his first album of big band music in eight years, and embarked on a world tour, visiting the United States, Europe, Japan, and Australia.
 In addition, he provided the voice of Dean McCoppin in the animated film The Iron Giant.

 2000–2002: Broadway debut, musicals, Will & Grace

-Connick wrote the score for Susan Stroman's Broadway musical Thou Shalt Not, based on Émile Zola's novel Thérèse Raquin, in 2000; it premiered in 2001.
-His music and lyrics earned a Tony Award nomination.
+Connick wrote the score for Susan Stroman's Broadway musical Thou Shalt Not, based on Émile Zola's novel Thérèse Raquin which was written in 2000.
+The play premiered in 2001.
+His music and lyrics earned him a Tony Award nomination.
 He was also the narrator of the film My Dog Skip, released in that year.

-In March 2001, Connick starred in a television production of South Pacific with Glenn Close, televised on the ABC network.
-He also starred in his twelfth movie, Mickey, featuring a screenplay by John Grisham.
-In October 2001, he released two albums: Songs I Heard, featuring big band re-workings of children's show themes, and 30, featuring Connick on piano with guest appearances by several other musical artists.
-Songs I Heard won Connick another Grammy for Best Traditional Pop Album, and he toured performing songs from the album, holding matinees at which each parent had to be accompanied by a child.
+In March 2001, Connick starred in a television production of South Pacific with Glenn Close; it was televised on the ABC network.
+He also starred in Mickey, a movie; John Grisham wrote the screenplay.
+In October 2001, he released two albums: Songs I Heard, featuring big band re-workings of children's show themes, and 30, featuring Connick on piano with guest appearances by several musical artists.
+Songs I Heard won Connick a Grammy for Best Traditional Pop Album; he toured performing songs from the album, holding matinees.
+At the performances each parent in attendance had to be accompanied by a child.